janneri/bots-of-black-friday/README.md

   every N turns, where N is the area of the map (usually more than one thousand).
 So you'd better leave the area when your health is running low.
-* The shops may have walls.
+* The shops may have walls, and traps.
+Traps are invisible to players but cause damage.

 ## Rajapinta